 Little National Hotel

-A short stroll away, tucked behind the gargantuan offices of the Department of Foreign Affairs and Trade, lies Little National.
+Tucked behind the gargantuan offices of the Department of Foreign Affairs and Trade lies Little National.
 Its rooms are compact, but this cleverly designed space is not short on Zen.
 A double-storey lobby greets guests on arrival, paper sculptures by Australian artist Benja Harley line the corridors upstairs, and black and white toned rooms embody a Japanese aesthetic – they also feature four-poster beds and floor-to-ceiling windows.
 Wander across the road to sister hotel Realm to access its restaurants, leafy outdoor deck and other luxe facilities.

 Hyatt Hotel Canberra